 ZTA covers user endpoints where management control and visibility is required.
 Aligning to the zero-trust model means implementing a least access policy that grants the user the minimum level of network access required for their role and removing any ability to access or see other parts of the network.

-But ZTA doesn't focus solely on who is on the network; it also incorporates security for what is the on network.
+But ZTA doesn't focus solely on who is on the network; it also incorporates security for what is on the network.
 The ever-growing profusion of network-connected devices can include a host of IoT devices that can range from printers to heating and ventilation devices and door access systems.
-These devices do not have a user name and password to identify themselves and a role.
+These devices do not have a username and password to identify themselves and a role.
 For these "headless" devices, network access control (NAC) solutions can be used to discover and control access.
 Using NAC policies, the zero trust principles of least access can be applied to these IoT devices, granting sufficient network access to perform their role and nothing more.

 Zero trust network access or ZTNA is becoming an industry standard term, thanks to Gartner and other analysts.
-Unfortunately, ZTNA isn't the most obvious naming convention, because although it’s called zero trust network access, it’s really all about brokered access for users to applications.
+Unfortunately, ZTNA isn't the most obvious naming convention, because although it’s called zero trust network access, it’s all about brokered access for users to applications.
 So it might have been clearer to call it zero trust application access, but for better or worse, it's ZTNA.
 A key takeaway is that ZTNA is an element of the larger ZTA proposition.

 Because of the rise in remote working, ZTNA has received more attention lately because it's a way of controlling access to applications regardless of where the user or the application resides.
-The user may be on a corporate network, working from home, or someplace else.
+The user may be on a corporate network, working from home, or elsewhere.
 The application may reside in a corporate data center, in a private cloud, or on the public internet.

 Although traditional VPNs have been a mainstay for decades, ZTNA is the natural evolution of VPN and offers better security, more granular control, and a better user experience in light of the complexity of today’s networks, so it can be a smarter choice for securely connecting a remote workforce.